hmrc/api-example-nodejs-client/README.md

 Application developers need to register with the platform and will be provided with key, secret and tokens upon registration.

-The node dependancies can be installed locally by running:
+The node dependencies can be installed locally by running:
 ```
 npm install
 ```